Increasing Access with Creative Kids

 In 2015, Cameco provided a $90,000 sponsorship over three years to support the Cameco Creative Kids Northern Cultural Fund, which is offered as a program grant to local cultural organizations in northern Saskatchewan.
 In 2018, Cameco was unable to provide as much in support, so SaskCulture increased its support to $30,000 to ensure the program would continue – and the name was changed to the Creative Kids Northern Cultural Fund.

-While community support helped provide funds for Creative Kids, the numbers of applications from families continued to grow quickly in 2018 and 2019.
+While community support helped provide funds for Creative Kids, the numbers of applications from families continued to grow quickly in 2017 and 2018.
 The administration required to support the program also needed to be increased.
 To address the growing demand for the program, SaskCulture increased the number of staff dedicated to Creative Kids: Creative Kids Coordinator (hired 2011), Creative Kids Assistant (hired 2012).
-The former Creative Kids Program Coordinator became the Creative Kids Fund Development Coordinator, and SaskCulture’s Administration Manager took on the role as Creative Kids Manager.
+The former Creative Kids Program Coordinator became the Creative Kids Fund Development Coordinator in 2017, and SaskCulture’s Administration Manager took on the role as Creative Kids Manager.

 Creative Kids was originally set up as part of the Give Kids a Chance (GKAC) charity run by Sask Sport Inc. However, operating under GKAC was more difficult for the partners due to Creative Kids particular needs.
 By September 2016, SaskCulture had established its own charity, Creative Kids Canada Inc., which was responsible for Creative Kids Saskatchewan.
 Also, to help ensure the safety of children participating in the program, in 2017, Creative Kids required all service providers have mandatory Criminal Record Checks done and submitted.